 Contingent workers are not employees, which means that employers will have less control over their work.

-Contingent workers might have autonomy over how they work on projects including how much time they spend on a task and what methods they use to complete them.
-This makes it difficult to manage contingent workers or give them training as needed to improve productivity.
+Contingent workers might have autonomy over how they work on projects, including how much time they spend on a task and what methods they use to complete it.
+This makes it difficult to manage contingent workers and provide them with the necessary training to improve productivity.

 Contingent workers might have access to private data, software, and company facilities.
 A lack of the ability to oversee them while they work on-site poses potential access management risks.
 These risks can include intellectual property theft, sharing confidential information, and network security breaches.